apivideo/api.video-api-client-generator/README.md

 Each entry under the `files` key of the `yml` configuration file is used to build a `TemplateDefinition` object.
 If not specified otherwise the file is treated as a `SupportingFile`.

-# Contribution

-Since this API client is generated from an OpenAPI description, we cannot accept pull requests made directly to the repository.
-If you want to contribute, you can open a pull request on the repository of our [client generator](https://github.com/apivideo/api-client-generator).
-Otherwise, you can also simply open an issue detailing your need on this repository.